 2. Disassemble and Wrap the Piano

-Remove the music rack and wrap it separately.
+Check that the music rack has been removed and wrapped separately.
 Wrap the piano lid in moving blankets, and then secure it with packing tape or a bungee cord.

 Tilt the piano on its side.
 Next, instruct your team to support it while you simultaneously disassemble the pedals and remove the piano’s legs with a screwdriver.
 Wrap these pieces separately as well.
 Place the screws in a bag and tape the bag to one of the legs to avoid losing them.